 Referral Program Sharing Options

-This page provides an overview of how you can customize the Referral SaaSquatch referral sharing experience across web, mobile, social, and email marketing channels.
+How you can customize the Referral SaaSquatch referral sharing experience across web, mobile, social, and email marketing channels.

 Your referral program participants have a wide range of ways that they can engage with the referral program to share out their referral: through a popup or embedded widget, a notification or transactional email, or a mobile app.
 More information on the different engagement mediums for your referral program can be found in our Referral Marketing Channels article.